Moving to Jamaica Guide

 These days many ancestors of the original ethnic groups survive, creating a complex patchwork of different ethnicities and skin colours across the island.
 While the island measures just 146 miles long, these days the population includes those who can trace their heritage back to Africa, China, Spain and Britain.

-Indeed it is this ethnic melting pot which has created such a fascinating and colourful country, unique to anywhere else in the world.
+Indeed it is this ethnic melting pot that has created such a fascinating and colourful country, unique to anywhere else in the world.

 The original draw of Jamaica for the sugar barons was her climate; warm and humid around the year, and enjoying heavy periods of rain, the tropical climate was perfect for growing coffee and sugar cane.
 This, combined with the rich red soils to be found here made Jamaica the most agriculturally productive island in the British Empire for many years.